girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS_Buttons/readme.md

   ```

-  <li>Grouped Buttons:</li>
+* Grouped Buttons:
-  Remove margins and add float:left to each button to create a button group.
+Remove margins and add "float:left" to each button to create a button group.

-  <br>Syntax:
+Syntax:

   ```